DoryGuy/PythonUtilites/json/json_decorators/README.md

 # Use a decorator to generate a default to_json and from_json member functions

 ## Overview
+I noticed that I was writing the same code over and over for the class member functions 'to_json', and 'from_json' with only the encoder and decoder names being different, and a lot of the times, they were the same.
+Rather than continue to cut and paste, I figured out how to pass arguments to a decorator class, and then generate on the fly the right 'to_json' and 'from_json' methods.
+This moves the boiler plate code from the data classes to my new @json_decorator

+Yes it does obscure the implementation of these two member functions, but really, this stuff is boiler plate.
+And now it's all in one file.

 ## Usage
 Note: This example is not how to implement an employee classes, payscale type does not change the type of employee it is.